Integralist/integralist.co.uk/content/posts/bash-watchtower.md

 Well, the Node package has quite a few layers to it (e.g. Dockerfile, package.json, dependencies, multiple nested files that take some time to navigate around) whereas my 'Bash Watchtower' is a single shell script.
 So it's actually a lot easier and quicker (in my opinion at least) to understand what's going on and how things work.

+> [!NOTE]
-> Note: on the plus side, he's got tests :-)\
+> on the plus side, he's got tests :-)\
 > I couldn't be bothered with that for this quick hack

 My initial concern was going to be around the performance of requesting multiple endpoints, as well as sending potentially multiple failure notifications to the remote service (Slack).
 I knew that Node is popular for its event driven concurrency, and I was keen to ensure performance wasn't degraded in any way.

 I'd argue (in theory, I haven't actually tested) that performance would be equal or better because I'm running the relevant sections of the code in *parallel* rather than *concurrently* using the shell's `&` operator to 'background' each request/notification into a separate subshell.
 I'm then utilising the `wait` command which (as the name suggests) waits for all currently active child processes to complete.

+> [!NOTE]
-> Note: because of the background processes, this script will not scale and be as performant once the number of URLs you're looking to check against becomes very large.
+> because of the background processes, this script will not scale and be as performant once the number of URLs you're looking to check against becomes very large.
 So if you're looking to validate 100's of URLs, then you'll likely hit performance issues

 ## Code